 Munich is a reasonably compact city which made it easy to cover quite a bit of ground in one day particularly since most of what we wanted to see was located in Altstadt (Old Town).
 Since I prefer to explore a city on foot, we chose a hotel which was just a few minutes walk from Marienplatz and did our sightseeing on an extended walk.
 Public transit is also an easy option in Munich and many people travel around Munich on bicycle as well.

-Munich’s official tourism website has extensive information on getting around the city which you can find here.
+Munich’s official tourism website has extensive information on getting around the city which you can find in the Traffic and Transportation in Munich section of their website.

 En route from our hotel to Marienplatz, we walked through this pedestrian shopping district which is one of Munich’s oldest streets and the city’s busiest shopping street.
 The district has a variety of stores that will appeal to the shoppers amongst you and also features some unique architecture.